Imran4424/iOS-InterviewQuestions/Swift.md

 Developers access these queues using `DispatchQueue.global()` and assign a **Quality of Service (QoS) class** to specify the priority and importance of the work being performed.

+#### Global Dispatch Queues

+Global queues abstract away thread management, allowing the system to decide the optimal number of threads to use based on the number of available CPU cores and current system load.
+They are always concurrent, meaning tasks start in the order they are submitted (FIFO), but can complete in any order.

+The main use of global queues is to offload resource-intensive or long-running tasks from the main thread to prevent the app from becoming unresponsive.

+#### Quality of Service (QoS) Classes

+Quality of Service (QoS) classes are used to categorize work based on its urgency and importance to the user.
+By assigning the correct QoS, we help the system prioritize resource allocation (CPU time, energy usage) to ensure a smooth and responsive user experience.

 ### How to perform work in the background and then update UI on the main thread?

 ### What is `DispatchGroup` and when to use it?